-TROOPS MARCH INTO PAKISTA PAULSONS This sounds like joining the Soviet bloc.
+MARCH INTO PAKISTAI PAULSONS This sounds like joining the Soviet bloc.
 Can we say that we were non-aligned even after signing this treaty with the Soviet Union?

-Refugee influx threatens peace, India warns Pak India warns and the state of the st response to this, the people started a struggle to liberate 'Bangladesh' from Pakistan.
+Refugee influx threatens peace, India warns Pak India warns warns response to this, the people started a struggle to liberate 'Bangladesh' from Pakistan.
 Throughout 1971, India had to bear the burden of about 80 lakh refugees who fled East Pakistan and took shelter in the neighbouring areas in India.
 India extended moral and material support to the freedom struggle in Bangladesh.
 Pakistan accused India of a conspiracy to break it up.